 However, landlords don’t usually accept credit card payments as rent.
 Instead, they typically expect to be paid by cheque, e-Transfer, or cash.

-That said, there are ways to use your credit card to pay your rent thanks to rent payment platforms like Plastiq and Letus (powered by RentMoola).
+That said, there are ways to use your credit card to pay your rent thanks to rent payment platforms like Letus (powered by RentMoola).
 These services let you use your credit card to pay your rent.
 They do so by collecting your payment and depositing it in your landlord’s bank account.

 Things To Consider When Paying Rent By Credit Card